Isha5/SqlProject/README.md

 # WorldpopulationSqlProj
-I worked on a world population dataset and wrote aggregation, join queries to gain interesting insights
+I worked on a world population dataset and other datasets wrote aggregation, join queries, sub-queries to gain interesting insights